 If you are one of the many Singaporeans haunted by the sight of these unwanted under-eye baggage every time you look at the mirror, you have probably reached the end of the line and have decided to finally do something to get rid of them.
 Period.
 Well, the universe seems to be on your side as here you are, reading this article that is exactly about that topic.

 Eye bags are very common not only among Singaporeans but to people of any race in general.
 In this article, you will find out about reasons why eye bags exist and the options available for eye bag removal in Singapore.
 The information provided in this article comes from a reputable source.
-This doctor is proficient in different aesthetic procedures and is a well-known figure in Singapore’s aesthetic scene.
-He is no other than Dr Israr Wong.
+Dr Isaac Wong (formerly known as Israr Wong) is proficient in different aesthetic procedures and is a well-known figure in Singapore’s aesthetic scene.

 Read on to know more about what Dr Wong shares about eliminating those unattractive eye bags.